senseiji/blog4/_posts/data-engineering/2021-04-01-can-i-get-a-job-with-aws-certification-without-experience.md

     homepage: can-i-get-a-job-with-aws-certification-without-experience-thumbnail.jpg

 ---

+# Can I Get A Job With Aws Certification Without Experience

 If you’ve recently graduated and often peek at job descriptions to see if AWS certified engineers are in-demand or not – that’s quite normal.
 As a graduate, it might be possible that you don’t have the experience to check an employer’s list from the get-go.
 So we’ve often received the question – **can I get a job with AWS certification without experience?**